 VIEW TAKE POOL SHARE DETECT EXIT

-The options TAKE and SHARE will only appear if there is treasure to take.
-The option DETECT will only appear if there is treasure and the active character has a Detect Magic spell available.
+The options TAKE and SHARE will only

+appear if there is treasure to take.
+The

+option DETECT will only appear if there is

+treasure and the active character has a

+Detect Magic spell available.

-The rule book only lists the general menus.
-With many encounters special menus will appear.
+The rule book only shows the general menus.
+With many encounters special menus will appear that indicate available options.